 Support and Safeguarding

-Talking Point is a peer to peer support service so if you see someone who is having a difficult time, don’t be afraid to post a supportive message pointing them to our Helpline, the Samaritans or SANEline who all provide emotional support and information.
+Dementia Support Forum is a peer to peer support service so if you see someone who is having a difficult time, don’t be afraid to post a supportive message pointing them to our Helpline, the Samaritans or SANEline who all provide emotional support and information.

 If we have reason to believe that you or someone else is at risk of serious harm or abuse the staff team reserve the right to review any relevant conversations (PMs).